TheConnMan/archpath/README.md

 **Learn architectural evolution through the real stories of tech companies**

 ArchPath is an interactive educational game where you learn system design by following the architectural evolution of major tech companies from MVP to enterprise scale.
+Explore **11 companies** across Tech, Finance, and Ecommerce industries.
 Understand not just *what* components to use, but *why* they matter at each stage.

 ## 🎯 What You'll Learn

-- **Real Architecture Patterns**: Based on actual tech company evolution stories
+- **Real Architecture Patterns**: Based on actual company evolution across multiple industries
 - **Scaling Decisions**: Why companies choose specific components at different scales
 - **Architectural Reasoning**: Deep explanations of architectural trade-offs
+- **Industry Diversity**: Learn from Tech, Finance, and Ecommerce scaling challenges
-- **Best Practices**: Learn from Netflix, Slack, Uber, Spotify, and Instagram
+- **Best Practices**: Learn from 11 major companies including Netflix, Stripe, Shopify, and more

 ## 🚀 Play Now